perticascatalin/Research/README.md

 ### Related work

-Links to information theory
+Links to information theory and deep learning [X], [Y].

 There are some other works where simple algorithms are inferred via neural networks.
-For example, in [10], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention.
+For example, in [A], the operations of copying and sorting an array are performed with a fully differentiable network connected to an eternal memory via attention.

-[10] A. Graves, G. Wayne, and I. Danihelka, “Neural Turing Machines,” arXiv:1410.5401v2, 2014.

-In another approach, [11] presents a sorting experiment for sets of numbers using a sequence to sequence model.
+In another approach, [B] presents a sorting experiment for sets of numbers using a sequence to sequence model.

+[A] A. Graves, G. Wayne, and I. Danihelka, “Neural Turing Machines,” arXiv:1410.5401v2, 2014.

-[11] O. Vinyals, S. Bengio, and M. Kudlur, “OrderMatters: Sequence to Sequence for Sets”, in 4th International Conference on Learning Representations (ICLR), 2016.
+[B] O. Vinyals, S. Bengio, and M. Kudlur, “OrderMatters: Sequence to Sequence for Sets”, in 4th International Conference on Learning Representations (ICLR), 2016.

 The importance of prior information and pre-learned intermediate concepts.
 Composition of 2 highly non-linear tasks. [x]

-[x] C. Gulcehre and Y. Bengio, "Knowledge Matters: Importance of Prior Information for Optimization"
+[X] C. Gulcehre and Y. Bengio, "Knowledge Matters: Importance of Prior Information for Optimization"

+[Y] S. Shalev-Shwartz and O. Shamir and S Shammah, "Failures of Gradient-Based Deep Learning"